ggraner/DataHubs/_posts/2022-11-07-framework-core.md

 * Presentation Layer
 * Value Creation and Enhancement Process

 You'll find the File in the Download Section.
+It's editable with https://www.diagrams.net/